krolle08/ArtistLookUp/README.txt

     - Gradle Extension
     - Maven
     - Maven Extension
-5. If done correctly a gradle tab should appear in the UI of your programming software 5.1 In the gradle tab go to Tasks -> build -> clean and then build 5.2 If the tab is not present in your UI, try restart the program.
+5. If successful, a gradle tab should appear in the UI of your programming software 5.1 In the gradle tab go to Tasks -> build -> clean and then build 5.2 If the tab is not present in your UI, try restart the program.
     If still not present try Ctrl + Shift + O or Cmd + Shift + O on macOS (Only IntelliJ IDEA)